Permanent magnet motors come in an ever expanding number of designs and magnet bonding adhesives are available to meet every new challenge.

 Some products are applied separately such that a bead of one component is on top of a bead of the other component.

-In both external mix and bead on bead magnet bonding adhesives, care must be taken to assemble and clamp parts quickly to avoid the adhesive setting before assembly.
+In both external mix and bead on bead magnet bonding adhesives, take care to assemble and clamp parts quickly to avoid the adhesive setting before assembly.
 Although these systems would work very effectively on smaller parts, it can be challenging to get the dispensing lined up for very small components.
 Surface activated structural acrylic adhesives work well on small and large magnets alike.
 The activator is applied to one surface, (generally the can), and the adhesive is applied to the other.
 Surface activated structural acrylic adhesives are ideal when additional time is needed between dispensing and assembly.

 Single part epoxy adhesives are available in various flow rates.
 Free flowing single component epoxy is applied at the junction of the magnet and the can and when heated to cure, the epoxy flows down between the two components.
 Alternatively, a no flow or non-sag epoxy can be applied to the magnet then upon assembly, the epoxy spreads to cover the bond area.
 Both options provide very high strength magnet bonding.
 Structural acrylic adhesives and single component epoxy adhesives both offer very high strength, and very durable bonds.
 For many, the choice comes down to the application process.